 Despite her accolades professionally, what has informed her psychiatric practice more than anything else has been her past eating disorder and personal experience with postpartum depression.
 Her mission is in helping moms to overcome their daily struggles so they can truly find the true desires of their hearts and live their most authentic lives.

-She provides a variety of services out of her private practice in San Antonio, Texas.
+She provides a variety of services out of her private practice in Austin, Texas.

 If you're interested in working with me, click here for more information.